darthj/exercises_for_programmers/retirement_calculator/README.md

         At what age would you like to retire?
 65
         You have 40 years left until you can retire.
         It's 2015, so you can retire in 2055.

 ---
+### Constraints:

+* Again, be sure to convert the input to numerical data before doing any math.
+* Don’t hard-code the current year into your program.
+Get it from the system time via your programming language.

+---
 ### Inputs, Processes, Outputs: